About the Federal Skilled Trades Category

 Federal Skilled Trades Program (FSTP), launched in January 2013, is designed for people who have practical training and work experience rather than formal education to immigrate to Canada.
 To be eligible to apply, you must:

-- a Provincial/Territorial certificate of qualification in a qualifying skilled trade;
+- a Provincial/Territorial certificate of qualification in a qualifying skilled trade (see below);

 - Meet minimum language proficiency thresholds in either English or French;

 - Have at least 2 years of work experience (within the last 5 years) in a skilled trade within the 5 years before you apply;

 - Plan to live outside the province of Quebec.

 You must meet the minimum Canadian Language level of:

 • CLB 5 (English) or NCLC (TEF) 5 (French) for speaking and listening, and